alnvdl/alnvdl.github.io/_posts/2023-01-07-designing-furniture-using-the-css-grid.md

 As we did with the house blueprint, we wanted full control over every part of the design.
 We found it's much easier to make the designs ourselves, rather than imposing vetoes and "suggestions" on a designer's work, which can be annoying for both the designer and for ourselves.

 I wasn't going to learn a bespoke 3D CAD software just for this.
 But I still needed a way to clearly communicate my ideas to the person designing and overseeing the manufacturing of our furniture.
-2D was enough, as the depth of the furniture was fixed, dependent on where it is being placed.
+2D was enough, as the depth of the furniture was fixed, dependent on where it gets placed.

 My wife started drawing her ideas in Adobe Illustrator, but it was hard work.
 So you just noticed you need to add a new drawer?
 Now you have to redraw and move the other pieces around.
 Did you just realize that your stand mixer won't fit in a module that is only 35cm tall?
 You may need to rethink the whole cabinet...
 My wife and I would discuss an idea, and then it'd take her some manual work to redraw the whole thing.
 Repeat that a few times, and we were spending a lot of time on this.